-Thrifty Traveler is one of my favorite cheap flight and award availability subscription services.
-Of all of the services I'm subscribed to (and it's a lot), I've gotten the most value out of Thrifty Traveler Premium.
-From cheap Europe flights to unicorn-level award availability, Premium+ alerts you to it all — including by text if you opt into that option.
+Thrifty Traveler is my favorite cheap flight and award availability subscription service.
+Of all the flight deal services I'm subscribed to (and it's a lot), I've easily gotten the most value out of Thrifty Traveler Premium.
+From cheap Europe flights to unicorn-level award availability, Thrifty Traveler Premium alerts you to it all — including the option to get text message alerts.

 If you aren't already a Thrifty Traveler Premium subscriber, now's the time to consider signing up.
-Through 11:59 pm Pacific Time on August 24, 2023, Thrifty Traveler is offering a 40% discount on your first year of Premium or Premium+ to celebrate National Cheap Flight Day.
+Thrifty Traveler is celebrating National Cheap Flight Day by offering a 40% discount to new Premium members now through 11:59 pm Eastern Time on August 22, 2025.

 Key Terms of Thrifty Traveler Premium Sale

-- Get 40% off Thrifty Traveler Premium and Premium+ subscriptions with promo code CHEAP.
-That's $41.99 for Premium and $53.99 for Premium+
+- Get 40% off Thrifty Traveler Premium subscriptions using promo code AWARDWALLET.
+That's $59.99 for your first year of Thrifty Traveler Premium — or $89.99 for Premium+, which includes Thrifty Traveler Hotel Alerts.

 - The discount is only valid for the first subscription year.